TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-05-11-how-to-upgrade-to-symplify-8-from-fixers-to-rector-rules.md

 ## 9. Specific Order By Parent Contract

 Do you implement one interface over and over?
-Do you have dozens of such classes and want their public methods to have specific order?
+Do you have dozens of such classes and want their public methods to have a specific order?

 ```diff
  final class SomeFixer implements FixerInterface